camronh/WiseGuy-Blog/docs/blog/posts/Financial_Analysis.md

 ---
 date: 2024-11-10
-title: "I Handed Over My Finances to the Top 3 AI Models"
+title: "Handing Over My Wallet to AI: Which Model Gave the Best Financial Advice?"
-description: "Can AI manage your money better than you can?
-I exported my financial transactions and put three leading AI models—ChatGPT, Claude, and Gemini—to the test.
-Only one AI really delivered."
+description: "I exported my financial transactions to ChatGPT, Claude, and Gemini to see which AI model gave the best financial advice.
+Only one AI could handle it."
 keywords:
   - Personal Finance
   - AI Analysis